manuelvillar/sequelize-auto-migrations-ng/README.md

 `node ./node_modules/sequelize-auto-migrations/bin/makemigration --name <migration name>`
 * Change models and run it again, the migration file will be modified, it won't create a new one until you actually execute the migration.

+  You can change this behavior using `-k` option and a different name for the migration.
 * To preview new migration, without writing any changes, you can run:

 `node ./node_modules/sequelize-auto-migrations/bin/makemigration --preview`